cedalo/streamsheets-documentation/docs/_sources/installation/known-issues/index.rst.txt

 Known issues
 ===================

+**Performance:**
+The performance of the STreamsheets is dependend on the amount and speed of the running machines.
+You can increase the resources assigned to docker and/or install Streamsheets on a faster system to increase the performance.

 **Docker will prompt an Error message if:**

 + The YML file has the wrong path to connect to the local directory.
 Change the directory for the "filefeeder" in the YML to an existing path.